devicefuture/atto/docs/reference/io.md

 ```

 Restores the current displayed frame from a hidden buffer used for rendering advanced graphics.
 See [`copy`](#copy) for more details.

+The `restore` can be used to manipulate the rendering of the turtle, if in use.

 ## `frame`
 ```